Bacteria are much .... than animal and plant cells

 What happens, in detail, to food as it passes through the digestive system?

-Created by Jade Allatt over 1 year ago
+Created by Jade Allatt about 2 years ago